justin2004/d2rq_box/README.md

 - `./generate-mapping --verbose  -u root  -o /mnt/dbname.ttl jdbc:mysql://172.17.0.1:3306/dbname`

+- TODO: there is a workaround for the error `Client does not support authentication protocol requested by server; consider upgrading MySQL client (E54)`

 - then edit /mnt/dbname.ttl and delete the table mapping you don't want

 - `./dump-rdf --verbose  -o /mnt/dump.nt /mnt/dbname.ttl`